Bee Rock Painting – {Join the Fun}

 Choosing Rocks for Your Project

-Any type of rock or stone will work as long as the surface is smooth.
+Any type of rock or stone will work for painting bee rocks – as long as the surface is smooth.
 Small flat river rocks work best for me.
-If you have access to river stones, gather a few small ones that are smooth and oval shaped.

 For those of you who do not live in an area with natural river rock (or are forbidden to collect them), check out a local yard materials business.
-Mulch yards often carry decorative stone too!

 Another option, purchase small craft stone from a local hobby supply or order them online.
 Craft stone will be clean and ready to use.
 If you gather rock from a river or supply yard, wash it with clean water before you start.

-What to do With Your Bee Rocks
+What to do With Them

 - give them as gifts for Mother’s Day, Father’s Day or even Christmas